zalando/zalando.github.io/_docs/using/contributing.md

 * We encourage contributions upstream
 * Make sure you don't share confidential information
 * Don't contribute code which gives us an edge over competitors
+* Only sign whitelisted CLAs - ask the open source team or legal for guidance
 * Find projects to contribute to on the [Zalando Tech Radar](https://opensource.zalando.com/tech-radar/)

 ---